Skip to main content

 Do

-• Use BannerNotification when the message affects the entire view or service and must stay visible until acknowledged.
+• Use it when the message must remain visible until acknowledged or resolved.

 Don’t